Agrarian reform

 “The objectives of land reform were to improve the lot of the poor and to make them feel they had a stake in the country and a loyalty to the new government… But the objectives of land reform also included information and control.
 The CCP, by means of the cadres, obtained an insight into conditions in every part of China – and useful lists of enemies of the people.
 By implicating the local population in the ‘judicial’ process and the killings, control through fear was quickly established.”

-William S. Morton
+William S. Morton, historian

 chinese revolution